Community housing legislation

 - establishing mechanisms for community housing provider funding.

 Regulation and funding

-The Office of Housing Regulation is responsible for monitoring the compliance of community housing providers with the Community Hosing Providers (National Law) (South Australia) Act 2013 which repealed the South Australian Co-operative and Community Housing Act 1991.
+The Office of Housing Regulation is responsible for monitoring the compliance of community housing providers with the Community Housing Providers (National Law) (South Australia) Act 2013 which repealed the South Australian Co-operative and Community Housing Act 1991.

-Renewal SA is responsible for funding, policies and industry development to support the community housing sector.
+Housing SA is responsible for funding, policies and industry development to support the community housing sector.